calugo/calugo.github.io/content/posts/Microtubules!---Cortical-networks-feature-extraction./index.md

 <div style="text-align: justify">
 And that's that! the stack is loaded into a numpy array.
 By using `Z.shape`, we can obtain information about the movie.
 In my case `print(Z.shape)` returns the tuple `(200, 512, 512)` which tells us that there are 200 frames, each frame containing a 512x512 array image.

-Once the points are loaded and the arrays are loaded we can mask each frame by setting everything outside the region of interest to zero and keep the inside pixels unaltered.
+Once the points and the stack are loaded we can mask each frame by setting everything outside the region of interest to zero and keep the inside pixels unaltered.
 </div>